plantgenomicslab/BCH709/_episodes/Linux_Enviroment_and_command_line.md

 - Shell: You will use the shell to interact with the OS
 - System Call API: You will program in C to interact with the OS The big part of this interaction comes from the System Call API, which you will use the C programming language.
 Why C?
   - C is a low level language
   - The OS is written in C
   - Understanding the OS and C together is a natural process and will make you a better programmer

 **The most common versions are Solaris, Linux, and MacOS X.**

+## BSD
+BSD (Berkeley Software Distribution) is a version of UNIX developed by folks at UC Berkeley starting from the original Bell Labs code.
+Several other derivatives have come from BSD, notably FreeBSD, OpenBSD, and NetBSD.
+OS X (macOS) was brough to Apple from Steve Jobs' previous company NeXT, and was built using pieces from BSD around a kernel called Mach, which incidentally is also the basis of GNU Hurd.
+Jobs wanted to get a new computer (with a new operating system) to market quickly.
+To save time, the NeXT team used the Mach kernel from Carnegie Mellon and parts of the BSD code base to created the NeXTSTEP operating system.

 ## LINUX
 Linux is a Unix-like computer operating system assembled under the model of free and open source software development and distribution.
 The defining component of Linux is the Linux kernel, an operating system kernel first released 5 October 1991 by Linus Torvalds.
 Linux was originally developed as a free operating system for Intel x86-based personal computers.